dms-viz/dms-viz-docs/getting-started.md

 If you plan to use `configure-dms-viz` right away, it's crucial to make sure that your data meets some initial requirements.
 Please check out what these requirements are [here]().
 :::

-Using the format of the command outlined above, let's use some example data.
-This example data is included in the GitHub repository if you want to follow along.
+Now, let's use `configure-dms-viz` on some example data.
+This data is included in the [GitHub repository](https://github.com/dms-viz/configure_dms_viz/tree/main).
+If you want to follow along, clone the repository and run `configure-dms-viz` from the top of the directory.

 **Input**